 - Disorientation to time, place, and person

-Although often grouped together as a single syndrome (Wernicke-Korsakoff syndrome), the two conditions present differently.
-Both are due to chronic severe thiamine deficiency, but Wernicke encephalopathy is a reversible condition, while Korsakoff syndrome is irreversible.
+Although often grouped together as a single syndrome (Wernicke-Korsakoff syndrome), the two conditions are distinct entities with different presentations, and, while both are due to severe chronic thiamine deficiency, Wernicke encephalopathy is reversible whereas Korsakoff syndrome is not.

 - Usually a clinical diagnosis